Witchford Village College

 Witchford Village College (sometimes abbreviated to W.V.C.) is a secondary school in the village of Witchford, near Ely, Cambridgeshire, England.
-Before becoming an academy the school was a specialist Sports College.
+Before becoming an academy, the school was a specialist Sports College.
 With approximately 820 pupils on roll, the college has fewer pupils than the national average (~950).

 About the college

 Witchford Village College is situated on the edge of the village of Witchford, close to the city of Ely.

-The College site provides facilities for a wide range of activity and as the school has a specialism in sport, many of them are sporting.
-There are teaching rooms, a large Library/Resource Centre, an Assembly Hall with Dining annex, six Science Laboratories, a Sports Halls and Gymnasium and specialist rooms for Drama, Music, Home Economics and Information and Communication Technology (ICT).
+The College site provides facilities for a wide range of activity and as the school has a specialty in sport, many of them are sporting.
+There are teaching rooms, a large Library/Resource Centre, an Assembly Hall with Dining annex, six Science Laboratories, a Sports Halls and Gymnasium and specialist rooms for Drama, Music, and Communication Technology (ICT).
 In quite recent years over £3 million has been spent on building extensions at the College because of growth in student numbers.
 New areas include a Design and Technology area, Art and Design rooms, a Ceramics studio, a display exhibition gallery and new ICT suites.

-Continued growth in demand for student places at the College has meant that an additional English teaching block containing six classrooms, new Special Needs Accommodation, an additional Laboratory and a new Art and Design room were opened.
+Continued growth in demand for student places at the College has meant that an additional English teaching block containing six classrooms, new Special Needs Accommodation (commonly referred to as the SEND department) an additional Laboratory and a new Art and Design room were opened.

 In September 2004 a fitness studio was opened.
 A major development in September 2006 was the complete upgrading of four ICT suites and the installation of Interactive Whiteboards in over 25 classrooms.
+This interactive equipment has since not been replaced as of 2025.

 In 2011, the school became an academy.

-Plans for Summer 2014 included the refurbishment of the Food Technology classrooms and new tennis courts.
+Plans for summer 2014 included the refurbishment of the Food Technology classrooms and new tennis courts.
+These measures were brought into place, however two of the tennis courts are restricted from student access.